jl4282/csci-ua.0480-spring2016-010/slides/24/react.markdown

 JSX is an extension to JavaScript syntax that allows _XML-like_ syntax without all of the fussy quoting!

-* JSX is not a templating languate
+* JSX is not a templating language
 * you can think of it as a preprocessor
 	* it takes in JavaScript with JSX syntax
 	* and _compiles_ JSX to plain vanilla JavaScript